An earlier edit of this article was published by Maple Tree Literary Supplement.

 Like salt in your coffee, the #wetoo of art criticism.

 It’s obvious that anyone criticizing the National Gallery of Canada or their current crop of curators and artists would look unreasonable.
 Objections seem absurd when an entire profession agreed on peer-reviewed norms, and we’d rightly be sceptical of claims the art world’s gone down the drain.
 (Who said that?)
 But only nine years ago the banking industry lost it over sub-prime loans; that global catastrophe reminds us that even conservative bankers make bad choices, and artists often wear the emperor’s new clothes.

-Kitty Scott says no one knows what art is anymore.
-We've lost our sense of judgment; we’ve given it up in defeat at the postmodern paradox that says the less something looks like art, the more art it is... just as we wrongly believe that the more political the art, the louder it signals virtue, the more credible it must be.
+Kitty Scott says no one knows what art is anymore, which sounds like we've lost our sense of judgment.
+Perhaps given it up in defeat at a postmodern paradox that says the less something looks like art, the more art it is… just as we wrongly believe that the more political and the louder it signals virtue, the more credible the art must be.
 In sad truth the more we deny common sense and instinct the more charlatans hold sway.